Munnerha/Hang-Man-Game-Project-Unit-1/README.md

 Loss: The player runs out of allowed attempts (typically 6 strikes for head, body, two arms, and two legs) before revealing the word.

+Assets Sources:
+1.Gemini for the background image
+2.Claude for the svg